Request to Pay VS Open Banking

 The question is a great one as ultimately both Request to Pay and Open Banking are payment initiation services with the core payment processing being performed by another party.
 Couple this with the ongoing “Will they?
 Won’t they?” melodrama between Pay.UK and OBIE that resembles an episode of Love Island.
 And we have an interesting pot to stir.

 My starting point is to first make a sweeping statement on Europe.
 Open banking has proved significantly more difficult to deliver than in the UK.
-There is no standard API and that the EBA still needs to provide guidance on what good looks like is symptomatic of the abandonment of the spirit of the legislation.
-With no intervention by a comparable body like the UK’s Competition Market Authority (CMA) in place there is little drive to positive market outcomes.
+There is no standard API and the EBA still needs to provide guidance on what good looks like is symptomatic of the abandonment of the spirit of the legislation.
+With no intervention by a comparable body like the UK’s Competition Market Authority (CMA) in place, there is little drive to positive market outcomes.